Find Grad Schools

 Master’s Degrees in International Policy Analysis

 A master's degree in international policy analysis is offered at 7 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 26% were students from an underrepresented racial-ethnic group.
-Also, 22.1% of international policy analysis graduates were international students.
+This degree is more popular with male students, and about 30% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 14.8% of international policy analysis graduates were international students.

 Education Levels of International Policy Analysis Majors